cybrown/runpack/README.md

 A ready to run, zero configuration webpack and webpack-dev-server build tool, without project generation.

-Babel with ES2016, JSX, TypeScript, LESSCSS and autoprefixer are supported by default.
+Babel with ES2016, JSX, TypeScript, Sass, Less and autoprefixer are supported by default.

 Included: dev server, unit tests, coverage, and more ! (see features)